haxxori42/haxxori42/README.md

    *      .      .    *      .      .      *      .    .     *     .
 ◇ ──────────────────────────────────────────────────────────────── ◇
 │                                                                  │
-│  i map human systems for a living.                               │ │  sometimes they run on servers. sometimes on vibes.              │ │                                                                  │ │  currently making ai behave in production.                       │ │  side effects: autonomous agents, zines, too much documentation. │ │                                                                  │ │  [focus]                                                         │
+│  i´m mia, i map human systems for a living.                      │ │  sometimes they run on servers. sometimes on vibes.              │ │                                                                  │
+│  currently making ai behave in production.                       │ │  side effects: autonomous agents, zines, too much documentation. │ │                                                                  │ │  [focus]                                                         │
-│  * autonomous agents that actually do things                     │
+│  * ai workflows that actually do things                          │
 │  * repozine — published from the terminal                        │
 │  * ai platform ops at enterprise scale                           │
 │  * closing the gap between business and working systems          │